lucascherzer/etcshash/README.md

 > A shell script to parse the /etc/shadow file and automatically display the relevant information

-This script aims to make post exploitation easier by parsing the `/etc/shadow` file and output the information in a concise way that makes steps like hash cracking easier
+This script aims to make post exploitation easier by parsing the `/etc/shadow` file and outputting the information in a concise way that makes steps like hash cracking easier

 ## Usage